MicrosoftDocs/dynamics365smb-docs/archive/LocalFunctionality/Italy/how-to-create-electronic-vat-transactions-reports.md

 Credit memos are included in the VAT transaction report if the customer or vendor is from a country/region that is outside the EU and not black-listed.
 For more information, see [Italian VAT](italian-vat.md).

 Now that you have created the VAT report, you must submit it to the tax authorities.
-For more information, see [How to: Export VAT Transactions Reports](how-to-export-vat-transactions-reports.md).
+For more information, see [Export VAT Transactions Reports](how-to-export-vat-transactions-reports.md).

 ## See Also
  [Italian VAT](italian-vat.md)